 Yes le Lycée offers a sibling discount of $500.00 for each sibling.

 Does Le Lycée offer a tuition payment plan?

-Le Lycée does not offer a tuition payment plan at this time.
-We do offer a discount on tuition if it is paid in full early, in advance of the due date, for returning students only.
-New students must pay in full by the due date.
-Longer-term payment plans can be discussed with our Accounts Receivable department.
+We offer a discount on tuition if it is paid in full early, in advance of the due date, for returning students.
+For new students, longer-term payment plans can be discussed with our Business Office.

 Are parents required/expected to donate money to the school beyond paying tuition?

 While we certainly appreciate any financial donations, parents are not required to contribute beyond tuition and paying for the standard student expenses for uniforms, books, school trips and extracurricular activities.